Wendy Bradfield

-It was around 1:00 am as the light bounced off the full moon onto my path from the bottom of the craggy non-mountain.
+It was 1:00 am as the light bounced off the full moon onto my path from the bottom of the craggy non-mountain.

 The Bedouins call it a non-mountain because it's one of the smallest.